Renewable energy statistics

 The statistics presented in this article are based on data compiled in accordance with accounting rules set down in the Directive 2009/28/EC on the promotion of the use of energy from renewable sources and calculated on the basis of energy statistics covered by Regulation 1099/2008 on energy statistics, most recently amended in November 2017 by Regulation 2017/2010.

-The most recent data available on the share of energy from renewable sources are for the reference year 2016.
-Data are available for all EU Member States, as well as European Economic Area countries Iceland and Norway and also Albania, Montenegro, Serbia and the former Yugoslav Republic of Macedonia.
+The most recent data available on the share of energy from renewable sources are for the reference year 2017.
+Data are available for all EU Member States, as well as Albania, Montenegro, Serbia, Turkey, Kosovo and North Macedonia.
 In general, data are complete, recent and reliably comparable across countries.

 The share of renewable energy in gross final energy consumption is identified as a key indicator for measuring progress under the Europe 2020 strategy for smart, sustainable and inclusive growth.
 This indicator may be considered as an estimate for the purpose of monitoring Directive 2009/28/EC on the promotion of the use of energy from renewable sources — however, the statistical system in some countries for specific renewable energy technologies is not yet fully developed to meet the requirements of this Directive; for example, ambient heat energy for heat pumps is not reported by many countries.